soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

    ```
 3. Export the image to a .tar file:
    ```
-   docker save cleu25-app:latest -o demo.tar
+   docker save c9300-web-app:latest -o c9300-c9300-demo.tar
    ```

 4. (Optional) You can use the `ioxclient` tool, to package the docker container with the `packacke.yaml` to add medatadata information or overwrite the allocated app resouces.
-To do so, run the following command  which will create the `package.tar` file that you can now deploy on your switch (instead of `demo.tar`).
+To do so, run the following command  which will create the `package.tar` file that you can now deploy on your switch (instead of `c9300-demo.tar`).
    ```
-   ioxclient docker package cleu25-app:latest ./conf
+   ioxclient docker package c9300-web-app:latest ./conf
    ```

-Note: Unfortunately the `demo.tar` has more than 100 MB and cannot be uploaded to Github repository.
+Note: Unfortunately the `c9300-demo.tar` has more than 100 MB and cannot be uploaded to Github repository.
 On the other hand, it is the great opportunity to try docker commands :-)

 ### Set up the Infrastructure